wur-bioinformatics/introduction-to-bioinformatics/week3.md

 This can lead to incorrectly inferred long branches with seemingly high support for their position and nodes.
 %#% Maybe a short description of the difference between characters and taxa would be fitting here?
 In the section [Estimating sequence divergence](estimatingsequencedivergence) we will focus on the estimation of branch lengths using modelling of nucleotide or amino acid changes.
-In the parsimony approach each substitution leads to an extra "step" on the tree, i.e. it makes the tree one step longer.
+In the parsimony approach each substitution leads to an extra "step" on the tree, i.e., it makes the tree one step longer.
 Simulation studies have shown that, especially in the case of the combination of short internal branches and long terminal branches, the parsimony approach can give wrong topologies.
 The reason for this is that in such long-branch cases _false_ synapomorphies can form, producing wrong clades.
 After all, long branches mean "many changes" and with a nucleotide alphabet of "only" A, C, G and T the same nucleotides can easily occur in one MSA position by chance.